 The top 10 old school pizza in Toronto

-The top old school pizza in Toronto come from longstanding institutions that have been slinging out slices of cheesy goodness for decades.
+Old school pizza in Toronto comes from longstanding institutions that have been slinging out slices of cheesy goodness for decades.
 In the face of countless gourmet pizzerias opening up around the city, these tried-and-true spots continue to do their thing.

 Here are picks for the top old school pizza in Toronto.

 This Italian restaurant has been a neighbourhood fixture on the Queensway for more than 37 years.
 Here you can build-your-own pizza where toppings run the gamut from ricotta cheese and mushrooms to prosciutto and roasted red peppers.